 Challenges in areas ranging from education to the environment, gender to governance, health to housing don’t exist in a vacuum.
-Each month, Abt experts from two disciplines will explore ideas for tackling these challenges in our new podcast, The Intersect.
+Each month, Abt experts from two disciplines explore ideas for tackling these challenges in our monthly podcast, The Intersect.
+Sign up for monthly e-mail notifications here.
+Catch up with previous episodes here.

 Climate adaptation.
 Agriculture.
 Sustainability.
 They’re interconnected, but often addressed independently.
 Abt’s Sarah Kozyn and Lorine Giangola ask what if they combined their work with clients such as Feed the Future and CEADIR to address these issues holistically.
 We hope you'll join us at The Intersect: